hashicorp/vault/website/source/docs/agent/caching/index.html.md

 ## Configuration

-The top level `cache` block has two configuration entries:
+The top level `cache` block has the following configuration entries:

 - `use_auto_auth_token (bool: false)` - If set, the requests made to agent without a Vault token will be forwarded to the Vault server with the